 Build a query using the query window tools

-The query window toolbar include quick accesses to all these groups of operations for data querying.
+The query window toolbar includes quick accesses to all these groups of operations for data querying.

 Operations over columns window